How to start an e-commerce business and website

 Should you register yourself as a sole trader or a limited company?

-However, you’re also required to register for Self Assessment to pay tax, so make sure you keep track of all your receipts, or employ an accountant if this is not your strong suit.
+However, you’re also required to register for Self-Assessment to pay tax, so make sure you keep track of all your receipts, or employ an accountant if this is not your strong suit.

 It might take a bit more time, but don’t discount the benefits of becoming a limited company.

-This means any company debt won’t affect you personally, as well as helping the optics of your business.
 Some e-commerce owners say manufacturers will give them better prices, and it is easier to get outside funding.

 Your brand

 You can register your brand as a trademark at gov.uk.
-This means you can sell and license it, as well as take legal action against anyone who uses your brand without your permission.
+This means you can sell and license it as well as take legal action against anyone who uses your brand without your permission.

 Buy your domain name

-Your domain name doesn’t have to be just your brand name, and for SEO purposes it’s often worth adding your product sector into the name (think ‘ExcaliburElectronics’ rather than just Excalibur).
+Your domain name doesn’t have to be just your brand name, and for SEO purposes, it’s often worth adding your product sector into the name (think “ExcaliburElectronics” rather than just “Excalibur”).

-Pro tip: Make sure not to use any numbers in numerical format, as they will look spammy and are thought to decrease consumer trust.
+Make sure not to use any numbers in numerical format, as they will look spammy and are thought to decrease consumer trust.
 If you must use numbers, spell them out.

-Choose the right e-commerce platform
+Choosing the right e-commerce platform

-As well as using third parties such as Amazon or Etsy to sell your product, e-commerce founders may also prefer to have their own platform to sell their product direct to their consumer.
-But how do you know which is the best fit for your business?
+As well as using third parties such as Amazon or Etsy to sell products, e-commerce founders often prefer to have their own platform to sell their products direct to consumers.

 In recent years, a host of platform options have sprung up.

-Many have their own payment systems and features such as inventory management already incorporated, which will make your website super simple to put together.
+Many have their own payment systems and features such as inventory management already incorporated, which will make your website simple to put together.

 Here are four of the best e-commerce platforms for your business:

-From £21.30 to £178.
-The more expensive plans will allow you to custom filter your products, as well as accommodating up to £285,000 a year in sales (you will need to upgrade to a custom site if you anticipate more sales than this). |
+| BigCommerce | From £21.30 to £178.
+The more expensive plans will allow you to custom-filter your products as well as accommodating up to £285,000 a year in sales (you will need to upgrade to a custom site if you anticipate more sales than this). | Some free templates to use.
+Integrates with Amazon, Google Shopping, and eBay.
+Tracks inventory.
+Stock management.
+Abandoned cart recovery settings.
+No transaction fees. | The theme editor is tricky and non-intuitive to use.
+Templates can be expensive.
+There is no multilingual option for your store.
+The content editor can be difficult to use.
+Yearly sales threshold. |

-From £21 to £213.
-The pricier options will allow you to assign inventory to more locations, as well as show calculated rates with your own account or third-party apps at checkout, and allow you to set individual product prices for different countries. |
+| Shopify | From £21 to £213.
+The pricier options will allow you to assign inventory to more locations as well as show calculated rates with your own account or third-party apps at checkout and set individual product prices for different countries. | Easy to start.
+Good option for physical retail owners that wish to go online.
+Web hosting.
+Unlimited products.
+Staff accounts.
+Free SSL certificate.
+Many third party apps. | The number of additional services can be distracting and expensive.
+Shopify’s own payments gateway is only available in select countries.
+Paying for transaction and payments provider fees can be costly. |

 E-commerce website functionality